Airbus Defence and Space: A330 MRTT

-The Airbus A330 Multi Role Tanker Transport (MRTT) is an aerial refuelling tanker aircraft based on the civilian Airbus A330.
-The A330 MRTT has been ordered by the Royal Australian Air Force (RAAF), Royal Air Force (RAF), United Arab Emirates Air Force, Royal Saudi Air Force and Republic of Singapore Air Force.
-The EADS/Northrop Grumman KC-45 was a version of the A330 MRTT proposed for the United States Air Force.
+The A330 Multi-Role Tanker Transport (MRTT) is an aerial refueling aircraft based on the Airbus A330 airliner.
+It has been ordered by multiple operators, including the Royal Australian Air Force (RAAF), Royal Saudi Air Force, United Arab Emirates Air Force, Royal Air Force (RAF), and Republic of Singapore Air Force (RSAF).
+A variant, the EADS/Northrop Grumman KC-45, was proposed for the United States Air Force.